CourseraDataScienceCourses/Getting-and-Cleaning-Data-Project/README.md

 # Getting and Cleaning Data at Coursera &mdash; Course Project

-This repository hosts the R code and related documentation files for the Data Science's track course [Getting and Cleaning data](https://class.coursera.org/getdata-030/), available on [Coursera](https://www.coursera.org/).
+This repository hosts the R code and related documentation files for the course [Getting and Cleaning data](https://class.coursera.org/getdata-030/), available on [Coursera](https://www.coursera.org/).

 ## The Project